tlahin/roger_skyline_1/README.md

   Easily configured during the graphical installation of Debian.
   It's possible to check the size of the partitions with a command: `sudo fdisk -l` or `lsblk`.

+# Show installed packages on the VM

+ sudo apt list --installed

 # New user and adding sudo rights